 A brand's equity is perhaps its most valuable asset; you put a lot of money into it - protect it.

+Your local advertisers are hired to produce material that sells the product.
+They want to do so quickly and efficiently.
+You'd like them to follow the brand standards.
+These two requirements can occasionally clash.
 A company that spends a fair amount of time and money creating beautiful key visuals expects them to be used effectively in order to benefit the company, and you need to make sure to surround yourself with personnel that understands the importance of it.
 Customers demand a particular level of service from your organization, and it helps you if they know that quality will be met regardless of where they engage with your company.

 1 Comment